Abdul-Saleh/Cred-notes/Cred-Notes.md

-# Again:  use Higher time Frames and Zoom out
+# Again: Use Higher time Frames and Zoom out